Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 3

-Full rights with family residence permit
+Full rights under family residence permit

 Minor children — no restrictions